ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <img width="350" height="250" class="center" src="./images/max_cut.jpg" />
 </p>
 </li>
-<li>The Max-cut problem can be easily mapped to what is called an Ising hamiltonian, which are easily encoded and optimised on quantum computers.</li>
+<li>The Max-cut problem can be easily mapped to what is called an Ising Hamiltonian, which can be easily encoded and optimised on quantum computers.</li>
 <li>The Max-cut problem has applications in many areas including clustering, or graph and electrical design.
 It is often used as benchmnarking for evaluating optimisation techniques.</li>
 </ul>